 (g) authorizing a court to impute income for the purposes of the application of the guidelines; and

-(h) respecting the production of income information and providing for sanctions when that information is not provided.
+(h) respecting the production of information relevant to an order for child support and providing for sanctions and other consequences when that information is not provided.

 (2) The guidelines shall be based on the principle that spouses have a joint financial obligation to maintain the children of the marriage in accordance with their relative abilities to contribute to the performance of that obligation.